 Use a good screen recorder to record your video.
 Choose a screen recorder that has good annotation features and lets you record your video at the highest clarity.
 This will help you in making an engaging video.

 Once you start recording, just read the script that you've written.
 Make sure you are sitting in a quiet place, and if you are recording your face, the light is correct.
 Don't worry about making mistakes while recording since you can always edit your video.

-Use mouse click highlights and on-screen drawing to make your video more engaging.
+Use mouse click highlights and on-screen drawings to make your video more engaging.

 You can use Vmaker's free screen recorder to record your demo video.
-It allows you to record unlimited videos for free for a lifetime, without any watermark or time limits.
+It allows you to record an unlimited number of videos for free for a lifetime, without any watermark.

 It also comes with features like Do-Not-Disturb mode that cancels out unwanted system notifications while recording and background noise cancellation mode that actively filters out background noises while recording.

-Once you are done with your recording, it's time to make your video short and meaningful.
+Once you are done with your recording, it's time to edit your video and make the video short and meaningful.
 Just remove the unwanted parts, the pauses, the mistakes, etc., and make your video coherent and easy to grasp.

 Once you are done with this, you can re-record your voice (optional) and render it with this video to polish off the rough audio edges.
 This way, you can ensure that your presentation looks natural.
 Of course, you can't do this if you have recorded your video with your face.